 Thank you guys for the film, and apologies because this question has nothing to do with archives, or letters, or anything.
-But I was curious about what I felt was kind of like a--element of artificiality in your staging?
-Especially, like, you mentioned Truffaut, there was almost--felt like a very early French New Wave quality to, say, like--the way we're looking at people talking, and not seeing who they're talking to, especially during the monologues.
+But I was curious about what I felt was kind of like an element of artificiality in your staging?
+Especially, like, you mentioned Truffaut, there was almost like a very early French New Wave quality to, say, the way we're looking at people talking, and not seeing who they're talking to, especially during the monologues.
 Even just the beer looks fake.
 [LAUGHS] It's real, but it has a certain cinematic flatness.

 SOFIA BOHDANOWICZ 41:46

 Well it was non-alcoholic.
 We were shooting that at 9am.

 Sometimes it can be flat.
 Have you ever had a cider?